Legal recognition of non-binary gender: Intersex people

 Like all individuals, some intersex individuals may be raised as a particular sex (male or female) but then identify with another later in life, while most do not.
-A 2012 clinical review suggests that between 8.5–20% of persons with intersex conditions may experience gender dysphoria, distress or discomfort as a result of the sex and gender they were assigned at birth.
+A 2012 clinical review suggests that between 8.5 and 20% of persons with intersex conditions may experience gender dysphoria, distress or discomfort as a result of the sex and gender they were assigned at birth.
 Australian sociological research published in 2016 shows that 19% of 272 people born with atypical sex characteristics participating in the study selected an "X" or "other" option, while 52% are women, 23% men and 6% unsure.

 According to the Asia Pacific Forum of National Human Rights Institutions, few countries have provided for the legal recognition of intersex people.
 The Asia Pacific Forum states that the legal recognition of intersex people is firstly about access to the same rights as other men and women, when assigned male or female; secondly it is about access to administrative corrections to legal documents when an original sex assignment is not appropriate; and thirdly, while opt in schemes may help some individuals, legal recognition is not about the creation of a third sex or gender classification for intersex people as a population.

 In March 2017, an Australian and New Zealand community statement called for an end to legal classification of sex, stating that legal third classifications, like binary classifications, were based on structural violence and failed to respect diversity and a "right to self-determination".
 It also called for the criminalization of deferrable intersex medical interventions.

 Jurisdictions

-Many countries have adopted laws to accommodate non-binary gender identities.
+Many countries have adopted laws recognizing non-binary gender identities.